CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Step Dimensions
 `Sequential  processes, such as web page events, normally have a separate row in a transaction fact table for each step in a process`.
 To tell where the individual step fits into the overall session, a step dimension is used that shows what step number is represented by the current step and how many more steps were required to complete the session.

+### Hot Swappable Dimensions
+`Hot swappable dimensionsare used when the same fact table is alternatively paired with different copies of the same dimension`.
+For example, a single fact table containing stock ticker quotes could be simultaneously exposed to multiple separate investors, each of whom has unique and proprietar y attributes assigned to different stocks.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.